Giving the Illusion of Academic Rigor

 All these factors combine to cause prices to launch up so fast that people are soon paying with wheelbarrows of money.
 We’ve seen this many different times in history.

 When the value of money drops so rapidly like this, it soon becomes completely worthless, which means people lose all their cash assets.
 Luckily, most people probably have more assets stored in non-cash assets, so many people do okay in this situation.
 But not everyone.
-Many people who had long-term contracts with money owed to them suddenly have no claim anymore because their debtor just paid off their entire loan with worthless money.
-And others who didn’t have much in the way of food storage or other non-cash assets go hungry.
+Those who didn’t have any food storage or emergency supplies (like a generator for when the power grid goes down as a result of all of this turbulence) are going to have a rough go of it.
+There will probably be starvation.
+Also, many creditors who had long-term contracts suddenly have no claim anymore because their debtor just paid off their entire loan with worthless money, so many financial lives and financial institutions are ruined.

 And then there’s the effect on the economy as a whole.
-When an economy loses its monetary system, which acts as the grease that helps the gears of the economy continue turning, economic activity grinds almost to a halt.
-Very quickly you discover the incredible utility of having a common medium of exchange when you see an economy without one.
+When an economy loses its monetary system, which acts as the grease that lubricates the gears of the economy to keep it moving forward, economic activity grinds almost to a halt.
+Very quickly you discover the incredible utility of having a common medium of exchange and the reliable prices that arise from that common medium of exchange.
+Having an economy without those would be catastrophic.
+That’s why I called this the catastrophic method.

-And that is the prime opportunity to lay the foundation for a new, permanent, sound monetary system by enacting some constitutional amendments to prevent money from ever again going down the same road again, which is the road that always terminates in 0% backed fiat money.
+If 100% backed crypto fills the giant void left by the collapse of the 0% backed fiat currency, it may stay there permanently.
+But I doubt it.
+Any owner of a crypto company–even one that is 100% backed–is susceptible to looking into those vaults full of a valuable commodity “just sitting there doing nothing,” and sooner or later we’re back to a fractional reserve currency again.
+So, before that happens, the country has a prime opportunity to lay the foundation for a permanent sound monetary system by enacting some constitutional amendments to prevent money from ever going down the same road again, which is the road that always terminates in 0% backed fiat money.

 The Theory of Money, Part 41